Wednesday, October 1, 2025

 At a certain point in a tyrant’s career, war with other countries will begin to make sense as a means of controlling the population; making society more submissive and hierarchical, eliminating internal opposition, and giving the tyrant the means to commandeer the entire society’s resources in the service of defeating and conquering the enemy.
 Putin’s shadow war with Ukraine: the initial “civil war”, the surprise annexation of Crimea, the eventual invasion of Ukraine in order to root out the “Nazi Ukrainian government”, the concurrent destruction of independent media voices and non-govermental organizations in Russia, the mass imprisonment of government critics, the assassinations of prominent opponents - all as a means to concentrate absolute power in one man alone.

-There are some pretty hair-raising examples of this over the last century and a half Hitler’s insatiable appetite for conquest that led to the second world war and tens of millions of deaths.
-The Japanese attempt to conquer the Pacific nations that also led to the second world war.
-The Iran/Iraq war.
-Putin’s invasion of Ukraine.
+There are some pretty hair-raising examples of this over the last century and a half: Hitler’s insatiable appetite for conquest that led to the second world war and tens of millions of deaths, the Japanese attempt to conquer the Pacific nations that also led to the second world war, the Iran/Iraq war, Putin’s invasion of Ukraine.
 They all begin with a flood of lies that are used to stoke anger against a manufactured “enemy” and motivate a change in the people’s psychology to ready them to agree to the necessity of violent conflict and then, inevitably, to convert production to a war-time economy.

 We’re starting to hear the same kind of noises from Trump, a consistent admirer of Vladimir Putin; talks of “the enemy within”, talks of annexation of Canada, Greenland, and the Panama canal; talks of trade war and then making it a reality; then escalating the trade war with China.